-While we always recommend keeping your fur babies safe and warm inside, If your pet spends a majority of their time outside then proper outdoor housing is a must.
+We always recommend keeping your fur babies safe and warm inside, but if your pet spends a majority of their time outside then proper outdoor housing is a must.
 There are fantastic ranges of kennels for dogs and enclosures for cats that offer water, frost and wind protection.
 Make sure the housing is placed away from the seasonal elements in a position where they feel secure and cosy.

 You'll probably notice your pet's appetite will increase during winter.
 This is especially true in outside pets that will use more energy to keep warm.
 Keep a close eye on your pet's weight ensuring they are nourished, but not overfed from too many winter snacks.